Verhütung

 • In this article you will learn what to expect after you stop taking the pill.

 According to recent trends, more and more women want to track their cycle naturally and are deciding against the daily dose of hormones.
 However, that is easier said than done.
 For many women, the thought of giving up the pill for good is accompanied by a lot of uncertainty.
 What happens to your body without the pill?
 How long does it take for your natural cycle to start again?
-What hormone-free alternatives are there, and how safe are they?
 We will attempt to shed some light on this cloud of confusion.

 Stopping the pill is a conscious decision